Natural Justice

 It is a legal philosophy that emphasizes the need for unbiased judgments and due process.
 Natural justice includes principles such as the right to a fair trial, the right to be heard, and the right to an impartial decision-maker.

-The connection between natural laws and natural justice lies in their shared emphasis on fairness, equity, and adherence to universal principles.
 Just as natural laws are considered objective and applicable to all, natural justice seeks to ensure that legal decisions are unbiased and based on universal standards of fairness.

 In legal systems, the concept of natural justice is utilized to protect individuals from arbitrary or unfair treatment.
 It serves as a safeguard to ensure that legal proceedings are fair and just and that individuals are given a reasonable opportunity to present their case and receive a fair outcome.